OmegaCryo/stockie/plan.md

 **Goal:** A simple stock caculator that caculates the best buy zones for a user stock.
 It will caculate two zones Buy Zone (upper half) and Buy Zone (lower half).

+1. Get stock ticket symbol

+2. Get current high for stock symbol

+3. Find the lowest stock price from the past six months

+4. Subtract current high from six months low to get the range.

+5. Divided the range to find the difference

+6. Subtract current high from difference to get buy zone

+7. Return upper and lower buy zones

 **OutScope:** The caculator will only caculate base on last six months.Twelve months maybe in future updates.

 **Target Users:** Beginner stock traders who don't have stock trader stragery yet.